AmitAzoulay/OSPF_Attacks_Finder/README.md

                  Sequence Number: 0x80000056
                  Checksum: 0x417b
 ```
-*Note* - The sender ip in the fight-back packet not must be the ip of the victim

 ### Add Your Anlysis
 1. Add your analysis class that will inherit from AnomalyDetector.